SleepyMorpheus/gotenberg_pdf/README.md

 ## Features

-By default there is no support for HTTPS or HTTP/2.
-If you need these features, you can enable them by adding the following features to your `Cargo.toml`:
+By default there is no support for HTTPS.
+If you need TLS, you can enable it by adding one of the following features to your `Cargo.toml`:

  - `rustls-tls` - Enables TLS / HTTPS support using the `rustls` library.
  - `native-tls` - Enables TLS / HTTPS support using the native system TLS library.
- - `http2` - Enables HTTP/2 support.
-Use this if you need to post data larger than 32MB.

 Additional features:
   - `stream` - Enables the streaming client to stream generated PDFs directly to disk or other destinations.